 History of The Learning Program

 In June 2001, Down Syndrome Foundation (DSF) launched a monthly support group to connect local families and provide a forum for sharing information.
 Meetings focused on social, therapeutic and educational topics.
 By 2004, the group had grown to 25 regularly participating families.
-Topics on teaching reading, educational resources, inclusion and behavior support drew standing-room only crowds.
-The group’s demand for education set the stage for DSF’s most innovative and impactful work: development and implementation of The Learning Program™.
+Topics on teaching reading, inclusion and behavior support drew standing-room only crowds.
+The group’s demand for additional educational support set the stage for DSF’s most innovative and impactful work: development and implementation of The Learning Program™.

 From May 2004 through July 2005, DSF, in collaboration with Down Syndrome Association of Orange County (DSAOC) and input from a professional advisory board, planned and hosted the program’s pilot year.
 Held at a local church, parent sessions focused on literacy, with content developed by Terry Brown, who was already working in Orange County to support learners with Down syndrome through her So Happy To Learn program.
 Student sessions incorporated aspects of this program and were staffed by volunteers.
 The success of the pilot confirmed the program model as an effective way to provide direct educational support to families.

 The second program year brought many adjustments.
 Recognizing the importance of sharing evidence-based practices, the program’s advisory board took a more active role in guiding development, with monthly meetings and curriculum review.
 Credentialed teachers and licensed therapists were hired to lead student sessions.
-Sessions moved from the church basement to DSAOC’s office with separate space for parent and student classes and storage of educational resources.
-A second, higher, level of instruction was developed to accommodate those families who had already participated in the pilot and wanted continued education.
+Sessions moved from a church basement to DSAOC’s office with separate space for parent and student classes and storage for educational resources.
+DSF developed a second, higher, level of instruction to accommodate those families who had already participated in the pilot and wanted continued education.
 By September 2005, the program served 35 families.